mariolsuarez/A03/README.md

 # A03
+TASK: There are 3 tasks:
-Task: (1)to create a github repository; (2) of a tutorial of how to create a github depository; (3) define common terminology used with github.
+(1)to create a github repository;
+(2) tutorial of how to use Git and GitHub
+(3) define common terminology used with GitHub.

+TASK (2): How to use Git and GitHub

+TASK (3): Common Terminology Used with GitHub:

 Git is a command-line and is an open-sourced version control.